The New Day (professional wrestling)

-The New Day is an American professional wrestling stable consisting of Big E, Kofi Kingston, and Xavier Woods.
-The stable is currently performing in WWE on the SmackDown brand.
-Big E is currently inactive after suffering a neck injury in March 2022.
+The New Day is a professional wrestling tag team consisting of Kofi Kingston and Xavier Woods.
+They are signed to WWE, where they perform on the Raw brand.

 One of the most popular and decorated teams in WWE history, The New Day holds several records, including the most reigns as SmackDown Tag Team Champions at seven, and the longest-reigning Raw Tag Team Champions at 483 days.
-As a team, they also hold the record for most WWE-branded tag team championship reigns at 12 (seven SmackDown, four Raw, and one NXT)—the only team WWE recognizes with more is The Dudley Boyz at 18, but this includes their eight Extreme Championship Wrestling and one World Championship Wrestling tag team title reigns.
-While performing as a trio, The New Day defend their tag team titles under the Freebird rule, with all three members being recognized as champions.
+As a team, they also hold the record for most WWE-branded tag team championship reigns at 13 (seven WWE, five World, and one NXT)—the only team WWE recognizes with more is Dudley Boyz at 18, but this includes their eight Extreme Championship Wrestling and one World Championship Wrestling tag team title reigns.
+While performing as a trio, The New Day defended their tag team titles under the Freebird rule, with all three members being recognized as champions.

-The stable was prominently formed by Xavier Woods with Big E and Kofi Kingston on the July 21, 2014, episode of Raw, but made their debut as The New Day on the November 28, 2014, episode of SmackDown.
+The stable was prominently formed by Xavier Woods with Big E and Kofi Kingston on the July 21, 2014, show of Raw, but made their debut as The New Day on the November 28, 2014, episode of SmackDown.
 In April 2015 at Extreme Rules, they won their first WWE Tag Team Championship.
-Their second reign, which began at that year's SummerSlam in August, became the longest in the title's history, the first to last more than a year, and the last with the title being the sole tag team championship on WWE's main roster, as it was renamed Raw Tag Team Championship in September 2016 following the creation of the SmackDown Tag Team Championship.
-In December 2016, they set the record for the longest male tag team championship reign in WWE history at 483 days (surpassing Demolition's 28-year-old record of 478 days with WWE's original World Tag Team Championship) and at that time, the longest reigning champions for any WWE championship over the prior two decades; since then, both accomplishments have been surpassed.
+Their second reign, which began at that year's SummerSlam in August, became the longest male tag team championship reign in WWE history until it was surpassed by The Usos (Jimmy Uso and Jey Uso) in 2022.